 Secondary Alternative Solution

-If you are unable to configure your mail servers to dynamically use SPF records for some reason and are unable to use the necessary tools to query the ServiceNow SPF records the following IPs can be used by your organization's Systems or Email Administrators to statically white list the ServiceNow IP addresses.
+If you are unable to configure your mail servers to dynamically use SPF records and are unable to use the necessary tools to query the ServiceNow SPF records, you may use the following IPs to statically whitelist the ServiceNow mail server IP addresses.
+Please note that this is a static list and ServiceNow may add and/or remove IP addresses to this list in the future.

 All other datacenters